You are here

 Always use 9-1-1 in the event of an emergency.

-For non-emergency situations, report crimes to UCPD at 303-492-6666.
-Or, victims can report directly to UCPD's Anonymous Online Reporting Form.
+For non-emergency situations, report crimes to CUPD at 303-492-6666.
+Or, victims can report directly to CUPD's Anonymous Online Reporting Form.

 Victims can also contact the CU Office of Victim Assistance at 303-492-8855 (Confidential Reporting Option).